IceBucket420/Afterglow_bandori_website/README.md

 - As a fan, I want to attend a show of Afterglow, so that I can expeirence their music in person.
 - As a fan, I wish to get some of their new albums, so that I can support their music.
 - As new fan, I want to know more about the band, so that I can learn about each members history.
+- As a person who is getting interested in Afterglow, I want to learn the general information about the band.

 *Wireframes in PDF folder*